MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/platform-specialization.md

 Platform specialization consists of a disciplined execution of the following four processes in an iterative approach.
 Each process is explained in more detail in later sections of this article.

-- **Improve system design**: Improve the design of common systems or platforms to effectively minimize interruptions.
+- **Improve system design:** Improve the design of common systems or platforms to effectively minimize interruptions.
-- **Automate remediation**: Some improvements aren't cost effective.
+- **Automate remediation:** Some improvements aren't cost effective.
 In such cases, it might make more sense to automate remediation and reduce the effect of interruptions.
-- **Scale the solution**: As systems design and automated remediation are improved, those changes can be scaled across the environment through the service catalog.
+- **Scale the solution:** As systems design and automated remediation are improved, those changes can be scaled across the environment through the service catalog.
-- **Continuous improvement**: Different monitoring tools can be used to discover incremental improvements.
+- **Continuous improvement:** Different monitoring tools can be used to discover incremental improvements.
 These improvements can be addressed in the next pass of system design, automation, and scale.

 ::: zone target="docs"